The impedance model represents a series connection of a resistor and either an inductor or capacitor

 The reactive components X_actual = imag(Z)

-Frequency dependency is considered by frequencyDependent = true
+Frequency dependency is considered by frequencyDependent = true, distinguishing two cases:

 singularities due to the actual structure of the connected network.